-"Scouting structures their lives and gives them the most valuable experience that even the best classroom education may not fully provide," she said.
+"Scouting structures their lives and gives them the most valuable experience that even the best classroom education may

 Free Planet Fitness Summer Membership For Teens

 Planet Fitness is helping parents to get their teens out of the house and stay active this summer by offering a one-of-akind benefit: a free membership for the entire summer.
 Perfect for our Scouts BSA and Venture crew members to stay physically strong all summer long!